Roller Hockey Premier League: National Division 1

 The second tier of English rink hockey is National Division 1.
-It is played on a tournament basis where teams play twice a tournament, with a total of 10 games in the season.
+It was played on a tournament basis where teams play twice a tournament, with a total of 10 games in the season.
 In 2018-19 ECU won the right to move up to the National Premier League, with Herne Bay also making the move up.
-The clubs that are competing in the National Division 1 2019 - 2020 Season are: Cambridge and Cottenham RHC, Ely & Chesterton United RHC, Farnham RHC, Letchworth RHC, RHC Invicta and Spen Valley Flyers RHC.
+The clubs that are competing in the National Division 1 2019 - 2020 Season were: Cambridge and Cottenham RHC, Ely & Chesterton United RHC, Farnham RHC, Letchworth RHC, RHC Invicta and Spen Valley Flyers RHC.

 The Regions

 The next tier of the England Roller Hockey league is split into divisions based in each of the 3 regions.
 Teams in these divisions play tournaments with points going to their league position.

 Northern Counties

 List of clubs

-Grimsby RHC, Halifax RHC, Manchester RSC, Middlesbrough, Plymouth RHC, Sheffield Wildcats RH & RSC, Liverpool RHC, Spectrum Spartans RHC and Spen Valley RHC.
+Grimsby RHC, Manchester RSC, Middlesbrough, Plymouth RHC, RHC Sheffield, and Sheffield Wildcats RHC.

 Eastern Counties

 List of clubs

 Cambridge and Cottenham RHC, Colchester RHC, Ely and Chesterton United RHC, King's Lynn RHC, Letchworth RHC, Norwich City RHC, Peterborough RHC, Skaters RHC, Soham.